michael-bambha/protisplice/README.md

 * `samtools`: for indexing FASTA files
 * `pyyaml`: for loading YAML files containing test data
 * `pytest`: for running the tests
+* `biopython`: for FASTA I/O and reverse complement

 ## Installation